Holiday Sale is NOW until 12/15 Gift certificates available in the shop

 I chose to add two more places on our plan, to get a little more specific.
 If you think that’s over-the-top, that’s okay.
 No hard feelings.
 You can go with what Red Cross says.
 I just like to be overly prepared.

-3. Another thing to consider and talk about is the ROUTE to get to each safe place, and an alternate route, should your primary route be blocked
+You’ll want to talk through the route to get to each safe place, and an alternate route, should your primary route be blocked.

-You can either write the different routes on your printed plan, or just talk about it with family members and make sure everyone knows alternate routes.
+You can either write the different routes on your printed family emergency plan, or just talk about it with family members and make sure everyone knows alternate routes.

 It isn’t a bad idea to stick a copy of it in each car’s glovebox also.